Kansas Mesothelioma Lawyer

 Unfortunately, the leftover waste often contains asbestos.
 When older buildings collapse during a tornado, they expose asbestos materials.
 Residents and rescue and cleanup workers risk exposure.

-Kansas Asbestos Laws
+Kansas Asbestos Safety Laws

 The Kansas Department of Health and Environment is responsible for the implementation of asbestos regulations and statutes in Kansas: